sigsmoore/github-slideshow/_posts/0000-01-02-sigsmoore.md

 layout: slide
 title: "Welcome to our second slide!"
 ---
-My text is right here. 👋
-Use the left arrow to go back!
+Yow!
+Legally-imposed CULTURE-reduction is CABBAGE-BRAINED! 🤔 Use the left arrow to go back!